ikizhvatov/pysca/README.md

 This toolbox was started in 2014 to experiment with efficient differential power analysis (DPA) techniques from the paper "Behind the Scene of Side Channel Attacks" by Victor Lomné, Emmanuel Prouff, and Thomas Roche (https://eprint.iacr.org/2013/794).

+## Why
 The toolbox was designed with the following in mind:
 * state-of-the-art DPA techniques
 * performance
 * visualization of metrics for security evaluations purpose (and not just attack)
-* simplicity and flexibility through use of a scientific computing suitable language
+* simplicity and flexibility through use of a language suitable for scientific computing

 In terms of these points, Pysca (still) outperforms some commercial tooling.
 Pysca is nowadays mostly superseded by https://github.com/Riscure/Jlsca.

+## What
 Pysca implements:
 * non-profiled linear-regression analysis (LRA) with configurable basis functions
 * classical correlation power analysis (CPA)